icsharpcode/ilspy-vscode/vscode-extension/README.md

-# msil-decompiler (powered by ILSpy)
+# ilspy-vscode (powered by ICSharpCode.Decompiler)

-Welcome to the msil-decompiler extension for Visual Studio Code!
-This prototype provides two commands inside Visual Studio Code:
+Welcome to the ilspy extension for Visual Studio Code!
+This extension provides two commands inside Visual Studio Code:

-* `msildecompiler.decompileAssemblyPromptForFilePath` - Decompile an MSIL assembly from a user-input full path.
+* `ilspy.decompileAssemblyPromptForFilePath` - Decompile an MSIL assembly from a user-input full path.
-* `msildecompiler.decompileAssemblyInWorkspace` - Decompile a MSIL assembly inside of current Visual Studio Code workspace.
+* `ilspy.decompileAssemblyInWorkspace` - Decompile a MSIL assembly inside of current Visual Studio Code workspace.

 ## Requirements